 ANSWER: D The passage previously stated that the papyrus fragments, which are generally found in ancient refuse dumps, provide insights into daily life that cannot be found in more permanent sources.
 To reduce the need for archeologists to search for these papyrus fragments, the lost collection of the library would have to provide more complete information of the type found in the fragments than can be found in the fragments themselves; answer D suggests that the library would have contained such information.
-This page intentionally left blank

-1. If x is an integer, is $\frac{18+54}{r}$ an integer?
+1. If x is an integer, is $\frac{18+54}{x}$ an integer?